Sanofi-Public/CImpact/README.md

 ## Acknowledgements
 ----------------
-We are thankful of Google research (cited below <sup>1</sup>) team for publishing **"Inferring causal impact using Bayesian structural time-series models"** research paper and sharing orginal [R package](https://github.com/google/CausalImpact) to open souce community.
+We are thankful of Google research (cited below[^1]) team for publishing **"Inferring causal impact using Bayesian structural time-series models"** research paper and sharing orginal [R package](https://github.com/google/CausalImpact) to open souce community.
 We also extend our gratitude to the authors of [tfcausalimpact](https://github.com/WillianFuks/tfcausalimpact) for their foundational work, which inspired this library.

-`[1] Brodersen, K. H., Gallusser, F., Koehler, J., Remy, N., & Scott, S. L. (2015).
-Inferring causal impact using Bayesian structural time-series models.`
+[^1]: Brodersen, K. H., Gallusser, F., Koehler, J., Remy, N., & Scott, S. L. (2015).
+Inferring causal impact using Bayesian structural time-series models.

 * * * * *